sebworks/capital-framework/src/cf-pagination/usage.md

-The cf-pagination component provides a responsive approach to multipage page navigation.
+The cf-pagination component provides a responsive approach to multipage page navigation for Capital Framework.

 > NOTE: If you use `cf-pagination.less` directly, be sure to run the file through